 This section also may describe the equipment, tools, software, or other items that people in the occupation typically use.
 For example, medical records and health information technicians frequently use electronic health records to document a patient’s medical information.
 The section also may describe those with whom workers in the occupation interact, such as clients, patients, and coworkers.

-This section describes an occupation’s working conditions, including the workplace, expected level of physical activity, and typical hours.
+Jobseekers and career planners should learn an occupation’s working conditions, including the typical workplace, expected level of physical activity, and typical hours.

-The section typically begins by noting the employment size of the occupation in 2012 and often includes a table of the industries or settings that employed the most workers in the occupation that year.
+The section typically begins by noting the employment size of the occupation in 2014 and often includes a table of the industries, or settings, which employed the most workers in the occupation that year.
 The section also notes whether employees sometimes need to travel, and if so, how frequently.
 The section describes the workplace and discusses whether employees work in a safe work environment (such as an office) or a potentially hazardous one (such as a commercial fishing boat).
 If the workplace is hazardous, the section lists the type of equipment an employee must wear, such as a hardhat or protective goggles, to guard against accidents or exposure to harmful conditions.
 A subsection on Injuries and Illnesses may appear if this information is notable.

-This subsection includes information on the typical schedule for workers in an occupation, noting whether the majority of workers are employed full time or part time.
+Information on the typical schedule for workers in an occupation is included in this section, noting whether the majority of workers are employed full time or part time.
 Full-time workers typically work 35 or more hours in a week, whereas part-time employees work less than 35 hours.
-For some occupations, the profile also might also include the time of day an employee is expected to begin work and for how long.
+For some occupations, the profile also might include the time of day an employee is expected to begin work and for how long.
 Registered nurses, for example, may work all hours of the day and on weekends because medical facilities are open around the clock.
-A discussion of work schedules for occupations in which work may be seasonal, such as farmers, ranchers, and other agricultural managers, also is in this section.
+A discussion of work schedules for occupations in which work may be seasonal, such as agricultural workers, also is in this section.

-This section describes the typical paths for entry into, and advancement in, an occupation.
+Knowing the typical paths for entry into an occupation gives jobseekers and students an idea of how to become a doctor, flight attendant, or wind turbine technician, for example.
 All profiles have subsections on education and important qualities of workers in the occupation.
 Optional subsections include information on work experience; training; other experience, such as volunteering or internships; licenses, certifications, and registrations; and advancement.

 This subsection describes the education that most workers typically need to enter an occupation.
 Some occupations require no formal education, whereas others may require, for example, a doctoral or professional degree.
 In some occupations, such as computer support specialists, workers can enter with different educational backgrounds.
 In these cases, the profile discusses all of the typical paths for entry into the occupation.